Teardown of the Kodak Theatre HD Player (L153)

 The footprint was looking a lot like this de facto standard footprint often found on MIPS-based routers:

+Unfortunately it wasn't a match.
+It was close enough that I thought I could make an educated guess.
+I probed around a bit with a JTAG cable and some jumpers but didn't get anything to work.
 So, that's pretty much it.
 The serial terminal doesn't let me enter commands, I never figured out how to enable the factory bootloader mode without the application filesystem being intact, and the JTAG port looks like a dead end.
 I can't see any way of updating the firmware now, short of desoldering the flash chip.
+I'm going to shelve it for now, maybe in a year or two I'll know more and be able to take another stab at it.